Docs

 • Choosing :keyed without ensuring input always contains the key field.

-• Changing version policy without validating trigger overlap behavior.
+• Changing version policy without validating overlap behavior for each invocation/interface/schedule path.

 Related